jwschmidberger/jwschmidberger.github.io/Recent_projects.md

 <img src="./images/temp3.png" width="800" />

 Application of random forests to predict fraud was a bit variable in outcome.
 Being a highly imbalanced dataset I decided to apply the SMOTE algorithm to both over and under sample the dataset to address this imbalance in the response variable.
 I also decided to apply a Cost Sensitive Learning (CSL) metric to the machine learning algorithm I was building to minimise false negatives (missing a case of fraud) at the expense of false positives (predicting fraud when it was non-fraud).
 The way I figured it, the banks would rather catch all fraud cases, and have to wade through a few more false positives with closer scrutiny.
+NOTE: perc_o and perc_u are SMOTE parameters the determine the level of over and undersampling respectively.
 <img src="./images/temp5.png" width="800" />

 The final model was able to predict all fraud cases out of 25633 transactions with only 33 false positives.